neecholaus/spotify-playlist-archiver/README.md

 ## How do I run this?
 > This is for *me*, to be used once I forget.

 First you'll need to bundle the web assets, both css and js.
 This process was not as streamlined or "production" ready as it could be.
-My choices were based more out of wanting to see what I could do with minimal tools than of wanting an enterprise grade setup.
+My choices were oriented around going freestyle.

 To bundle the stylesheets, you'll need tailwind.
 If you are on an arm Mac, I've provided a `make` recipe.